Herve-2476/variable-data_for_Scribus/README.md

 In this example the object `stars` and the object `earth` are groups of objects.
 The first one is placed without change.
 With the second and with a for loop we can change the attributes of the objects that are in the group without knowing the name of each object.

-Note 1 : The objects in the group object `earth` are not filled with one color but with gradient, that's why we use the tag `CSTOP` and the attribute `NAME to modify it. (see how the sla file is constructed)
+Note : The objects in the group object `earth` are not filled with one color but with gradient, that's why we use the tag `CSTOP` and the attribute `NAME` to modify it. (see how the sla file is constructed)

-Note 2 : There are additional elements on the imposed file, it is because this example is also used to explain the imposition part which will be seen just below.
-In the meantime to have the normal imposition you can just rename the file `settings_imposition.py` in the working directory to old (don't delete it) and run again the command `python run_unitary.py`.

 # Creation of a project